zuzuleinen/http-proxy-syscalls/README.md

-Server runs on locahost:9000
+# http-proxy-syscalls

+This project showcases an HTTP proxy built using Go's [syscall](https://pkg.go.dev/syscall) package.

+There are 2 actors involved: **proxy** + **server**.
+Requests made to proxy are forwarded to server.

+The proxy replies to the client with the response gor from server `hello world!`.

-The proxy runs on locahost:8000
+The proxy runs on `localhost:8000`.
+Server runs on `localhost:9000`.

+## Testing

+Make sure you're running both proxy and server.
-Doing a curl `locahost:8000` should give us response from `locahost:9000`
+Doing a curl `locahost:8000` should give us the response from `locahost:9000`.

 ```shell
 ➜  ~ curl localhost:9000